TfL urges commuters to ‘avoid’ entire line due to severe delays

 London buses, Southeastern, Thameslink, trams and South Western Railway are all accepting valid tickets for any reasonable alternative route.

-The service was also suspended yesterday (21 October) between Stockwell and Morden while a signal failure was fixed at Tooting Broadway.
+The service was also suspended on Tuesday between Stockwell and Morden while a signal failure was fixed at Tooting Broadway.

 Nick Dent, TfL’s director of customer operations, said: “We apologise to customers affected by delays on the Northern line since Sunday.
 We have identified a fault with the signalling equipment around the Stockwell area that means our service controllers need to manually talk trains through this part of the network.